Lenti84/VdMot_Controller/README.md

 ## Status
 - b-sample hardware is working with original HmIP-VdMot actuator
+- c-sample hardware in development (see hardware section)
 - valve learning, opening and closing is working
 - connection to [FHEM](https://fhem.de/) established via MQTT
   - topics: